A simple frame loom is a FANTASTIC piece of equipment to have in your studio. They are versatile, portable, and easy to store.

 While it is possible to make a heddle bar if you really want one for your simple frame loom, that takes extra time and effort.
 Most commercial frame looms have a heddle bar already included.

-Beginner weavers need something that is simple, inexpensive, and versatile.
+Beginner weavers usually benefit from something that is simple, inexpensive, and versatile.

 You do not want to spend a ton of money if you do not know that weaving is right for you – and I would not want you to!